MAPReiff/ShadowRePlay-Linux/README.md

 ### Script

-- Run the Shadowplay script with `./shadowplay` in a terminal
+- Run the Shadowprelay script with `./shadowreplay` in a terminal
 - Press your configured hotkey to save the replay.

 ## TODO